Boston Marathon’s plan to hand out 70K medals roils runners

 On one side: Runners who’ve spent years training to qualify to run the real thing, including some who complain that mailing medals to people who run the 26.2 miles (42.2 kilometers) in Dallas or Denver will cheapen the iconic Boston experience.

-“A dagger through the heart to someone who has worked hard to finally earn the qualifying standard,” one runner groused on Twitter.
+“A dagger through the heart to someone who has worked hard to finally earn the qualifying standard,” one runner, Mark Howard of Salisbury, North Carolina, groused on Twitter.

 On the other: Pretty much everyone else, including the plodding masses and runners who raise millions for charities, who counter that anything that helps the 125-year-old marathon survive the COVID-19 crisis is worthwhile.

-Note: This story has been corrected to delete a reference to a $70 entry fee for the virtual marathon; organizers say they haven’t yet decided on entry fees.